-- Policy Hr1 Housing Development (adopted in 2005) Requires that housing will only be permitted as part of a comprehensive and coordinated strategy for the provision of infrastructure and community facilities which seek to secure a projected 20% modal shift of peak hour traffic onto alternatives modes as measured against what it would without such measures. - Policy Hr2A Local Flooding and Transportation Models (adopted in 2005) Further detailed work is required to be undertaken for developments of 50 housing units or more to assess the impact of the development on the existing infrastructure.
-(As the town centre has not been identified as prone to flooding this part of the policy would not apply).
+- Policy Hr1 Housing Development (adopted in 2005) Requires that housing will only be permitted as part of a comprehensive and coordinated strategy for the provision of infrastructure and community facilities which seek to secure a projected 20% modal shift of peak hour traffic onto alternative modes as measured against what it would be without such measures. - Policy Hr2A Local Flooding and Transportation Models (adopted in 2005) Further detailed work is required to be undertaken for developments of 50 housing units or more to assess the impact of the development on the existing infrastructure.